qatrainingjaguila/CNEDevOps/README.md

 "This application is a simple Flask application, ready to be deployed, for your SFIA2 project."
 The application must:
 * Be deployed to a Virtual Machine for testing
-* Be deployed in a managed Kubernetes CLuster for production
+* Be deployed in a managed Kubernetes Cluster for production
 * Make use of a managed Database solution

 In layman's terms this means our applications must use technologies that we have learned over the course of the training in order to continuously test and deploy the application supplied to us.